Fleek-PIatform/website/src/content/blog/changelog/20240311-changelog/index.md

 - Manually detected
 - Deleted for phishing (manually and automatically)

 As well as the penetration rate, or the ratio of manually deleted sites against the total sites that make it through the automatic phishing detection.
-This data-driven approach enables us to continually refine our detection strategies, ensuring Fleek.xyz remains a secure platform for both developers and users of sites deployed on Fleek.
+This data-driven approach enables us to continually refine our detection strategies, ensuring Fleek remains a secure platform for both developers and users of sites deployed on Fleek.

-Alongside the new automatic phishing detection tools, we’ve also added an edge rule to all pullzones on Fleek.xyz restricting access to just its custom domain.
+Alongside the new automatic phishing detection tools, we’ve also added an edge rule to all pullzones on Fleek restricting access to just its custom domain.
 This will reduce potential phishing entry points, as sites with pullzones can no longer be accessed via the pullzone URL (i.e. fleekcdn.xyz).

 Our goal with this update is to proactively eliminate both the deployment of phishing sites and the users who create them on Fleek.
 We’ll keep you updated on the success of the new phishing detection efforts in future changelogs 🤙